On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Introduction

 \end{itemize} \end{example}

-The Chen series, of the holomorphic $1$-forms $\{d\log(z_i-z_j)\}_{1\le i<j\le n}$ and along the path $z^0\path z$ over universal covering $\widetilde{\C_*^n}$, can be used to determine solutions of \eqref{KZn} and depends on the differences $\{z_i-z_j\}_{1\le i<j\le n}$, as will be treated in Section \ref{free} bellow to illustrate our purposes.
-Furthermore, the universal KZ connection form $\Omega_n$ satisfies the following identity \cite{drinfeld1} (see also Proposition \ref{crochet} bellow)
+The Chen series, of the holomorphic $1$-forms $\{d\log(z_i-z_j)\}_{1\le i<j\le n}$ and along the path $z^0\path z$ over universal covering $\widetilde{\C_*^n}$, can be used to determine solutions of \eqref{KZn} and depends on the differences $\{z_i-z_j\}_{1\le i<j\le n}$, as will be treated in Section \ref{free} below to illustrate our purposes.
+Furthermore, the universal KZ connection form $\Omega_n$ satisfies the following identity \cite{drinfeld1} (see also Proposition \ref{crochet} below)

 then $\Omega_n$ is flat and \eqref{KZn} is completely integrable.
 It turns out that \eqref{integrable} induces the relators associated to following relations on $\{t_{i,j}\}_{1\le i<j\le n}$ \cite{kohno1,kohno2,kohno3}.